Legrandin/pycryptodome/Doc/src/cipher/chacha20.rst

     >>> except ValueError, KeyError:
     >>>     print("Incorrect decryption")

-The examples above implicitly use a 64 bit (8 byte) nonce.
+The examples above implicitly generate a 64 bit (8 byte) nonce.

 In order to have a `RFC7539`_-compliant ChaCha20 cipher, you need to explicitly generate and pass a 96 bit (12 byte) ``nonce`` parameter to ``new()``::